Hillcrest, Queensland: Demographics

+Education

+There are no schools in Hillcrest.
+The nearest government primary schools are Boronia Heights State School in neighbouring Boronia Heights to the south, Regents Park State School in neighbouring Regents Park to the east, and Browns Plains State School in neighbouring Browns Plains to the north-east.
+The nearest government secondary schools are Park Ridge State High School in Park Ridge to the south-east and Browns Plains State High School in neighbouring Browns Plains.

 Facilities

 The Park Ridge Ambulance Station was officially opened in May 1982 and was located under the wineglass water tower.
 It employed three officers and had two ambulance vehicles.
 The Calam Lions Club donated an ambulance vehicle to the service.
 A temporary fire station was also located here between 1983 and 1986 when a permanent station known as Logan West was built in Orr Court.

 The Browns Plains police station was built in 1988 at Orr Court (27.67786°S 153.02951°E).
 It was a twenty-four-hour station with twelve officers and five detectives at that time.
 A shop front police office was opened in Grand Plaza in August 2000 and, in June 2002, a $750,000 refurbishment of the police station included the provision of a Juvenile Aid Bureau, a secure holding cell, electronic interview room and finger printing facilities.

 Amenities

 The Logan West Community Centre is located at 2 Wineglass Drive (27.67499°S 153.02902°E) and has a hall with a capacity of 410 people (conference style) and 300 people (banquet style).
 It began with the relocation of a house from Jacaranda Avenue Woodridge in October 1982.
 The house had been used as the headquarters of the Logan and Albert Library Board and then the Burragah Aboriginal Centre.
 A new community centre was built in 1988.
 The rotunda and water gardens are suitable for weddings and photography sessions.

 Brisbane Taiwanese Uniting Church is at 1 Wineglass Drive (27.6755°S 153.0282°E).
 It is part of the Moreton Rivers Presbytery of the Uniting Church in Australia.